glikely/obs-ptz/README.md

 or select `Clear Preset` to reset the name back to default.

 Double click to recall a preset.

+### Joystick Control

+To enable joystick control, select the `Joystick Control` check box on the `general` tab of the settings dialog.
+All of the connected joysticks will be shown in the list box.
+Click on the joystick that you want to use for camera control.
+The mapping of controls to PTZ actions is shown in the settings dialog to the right of the joystick list.

 ## Advanced Features